jonathanmorgan/context_text/README.md

 # Testing

-The sourcenet project has a small but growing set of unit tests that once can auto-run.
+The context_text project has a small but growing set of unit tests that once can auto-run.
 These tests use django's testing framework, based on the Python `unittest` package.

 ## Unit Tests